AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 - stdLayout: use this if you are using the standard SVN folder layout.
 - authors-file=authors.txt: you need this file to map your users.
-- ignore-paths="packages/|packages$": regex that specify which paths you'll like to ignore.
+- ignore-paths="packages/|packages$": regex that specify which paths you'll like to ignore (I am ignoring every path that contains the chars 'packages/' or ends wit the word 'packages'.
-- prefix="svn/": setup a prefix that will be used to map your svn remotes (otherwise 'origin/' will be used).
+- prefix="svn/": setup a prefix that will be used to map your SVN remotes (otherwise 'origin/' will be used).

-**Step 4 - CheckOut branches**
+**Step 4 - Checkout branches**

 List all the available branches and choose the ones you want to push to your new remote Git repository: